Higher Education Administration (HIED) PhD Program

 Students take core coursework in higher education foundations, administration, governance and organization, law, and postsecondary students in the United States.
-Students, in collaboration with their advisors, fashion a four-course cognate that leads to specialization in an area of personal and professional interest.

-The sequence of four research courses culminates in a dissertation of original contribution to the knowledge of higher education.
+The sequence of five research courses culminates in a dissertation of original contribution to the knowledge of higher education.
 Based on a cohort model, students’ professional and life experiences actively contribute to and enhance the learning experience in the classroom.
 The program is designed to be completed in three years for those pursuing full-time study.
 Required core and research courses are scheduled in the evening, allowing for greater flexibility for those maintaining full-time employment, while in the program.

 All full-time students are employed in a variety of graduate assistantships that both support and supplement the program, and that include a waiver of most tuition and fees.
 The Global Understanding Requirement, a unique feature of the program, broadens and diversifies students’ conceptions of higher education and how it is influenced by culture and custom internationally.

 A commitment to educational leadership grounded in expressed principles, ideals, ethics, and values;The program is grounded in the following values:

 - A zeal for involvement and advocacy in the higher education profession;